redis/docs/content/operate/kubernetes/active-active/_index.md

 To create an Active-Active Redis Enterprise deployment for Kubernetes with these new features, first [prepare participating clusters]({{< relref "/operate/kubernetes/active-active/prepare-clusters.md" >}}) then [create an Active-Active database]({{< relref "/operate/kubernetes/active-active/create-reaadb.md" >}}).

+### Preview versions

-{{<note>}} If you are using a preview version of these features (operator version 6.4.2-4 or 6.4.2-5), you'll need to enable the Active-Active controller with the following steps.
+If you are using a preview version of these features (operator version 6.4.2-4 or 6.4.2-5), you'll need to enable the Active-Active controller with the following steps.
 You need to do this only once per cluster.
 We recommend using the fully supported 6.4.2-6 version.

 1. Download the custom resource definitions (CRDs) for the most recent release (6.4.2-4) from [redis-enterprise-k8s-docs Github](https://github.com/RedisLabs/redis-enterprise-k8s-docs/tree/master/crds).